 The thunder sound effect proved to successful.
 I purchased a piece of aluminum sheet metal and hit it with a hammer.

-Due to much of Our Town's design being ambient and expansive, Nicholas and I decided to forgo installing point source speakers.
+Due to much of Our Town's design being ambient, Nicholas and I decided to forgo installing point source speakers.
 We instead focused on getting better coverage from the main speakers in the upper grid.

-The below composition is one of my compositions which benefited from this orientation.
+The below composition is one which benefited from this orientation.

-The 2025 spring works for the Purdue Contemporary Dance Company (PCDC) entailed my compostion for modern dance.
+My first foray into modern dance was the 2025 spring works for the Purdue Contemporary Dance Company (PCDC).
 It was an experience filled with collaboration, as I took on the responsibility of lead sound design for the seasons work.
-What this leading role entailed was guiding the 6 other designers, including putting the pieces in 7.1 surround sound.
+This leading role entailed guiding the 6 other designers, including putting the pieces in 7.1 surround sound.

 We created a cold, synthesized landscape that slowly morphs into something warmer.
 I achieved my end of this compositionally through three sections, varying in key, tempo, and instrumentation.